Visiting Distinguished Faculty Program

 The visiting scholar will also give a colloquium on his or her research.
 Priority should be given to identifying scholars whose work has the potential for benefiting as broad a campus audience as possible.
 In addition, in order to maximize the impact of this program, the dissertation defense should be well publicized and scheduled at a location that can accommodate larger than usual attendance.

-The VDF program will provide up to $1500 for an honorarium and/or to defray travel costs.
+The VDF program will provide up to $2,000 for the honorarium and travel costs.
 The student's college or department is expected to cover any remaining travel expenses.

 Departments and programs are invited to nominate dissertations that are considered to have unusually high merit.
 Nominations should be made by the student’s major professor.
-The nomination application form is found here in PDF or in WORD
+The nomination application form is found below:

 Two awards are available on a competitive basis per academic year, one in the fall semester and one in the spring.